Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Add Comment

-If the user is logged in a comment entery field will be found at the top of the comments tab on the article page.
+If the user is logged in a comment entry field will be found at the top of the comments tab on the article page.

 The user can add a comment and use the button in the bottom right of the entry field to submit it.
 It utilizes the [form validation feature]().